This is a collaborative post.

-You can make money, such as buying and selling sports memorabilia for a profit, or running your own fantasy sports league, making money through membership and advertising.
+You can make money online from your sporting knowledge by buying and selling sports memorabilia for a profit, publishing a sports blog, or running your own fantasy sports league, making money through membership and advertising.

 As with any creative hobby, it is difficult to become famous with your own work.
 However, you can upload your music on sites such as Soundcloud, and you may make valuable contacts through your listeners.

 Performing live is also a good idea.
 Depending on your skills and instrument, you could busk (ask your local council about licences), perform at weddings and events, or look for work as a session musician on the local music scene.